nilskre/CommonPlayground/README.md

 Allow installation of apps from unknown sources.
 Then download our latest release and install it: [Releases](https://github.com/nilskre/CommonPlayground/releases)

-If it isn't working the first time, then install a older version first uninstall it again.
+If it isn't working the first time, then install a older version first, and uninstall it again.
 Then you should be able to install the latest release.